getredash/website/README.md

 ```

 On first run, it will build the Docker image we're using.
 Once the npm modules
-were installed, you can run the following to start the dev server:
+was installed, you can run the following to start the dev server:

 ```
 docker-compose up -d
 ```

 This will run `gatsby develop` in the Docker container in the background,
 listening on [`http://localhost:8000`](http://localhost:8000).
-The first time
+The first time when
 you run this command it might take a few moments for Gatsby to compile the
 website.
 You can check progress by tailing the logs: